St Andrew's Church, Chew Magna: Interior memorials

 In the church are several memorials to the Stracheys of Sutton Court together with a wooden effigy of a Knight cross-legged and leaning on one elbow, in 15th-century armour, thought to be of Sir John de Hauteville or a descendant, and possibly transferred from a church at Norton Hautville before it was demolished.
 Another effigy in the north chapel is of Sir John St Loe, who was over 7 ft tall, and his lady.
 The armoured figure is 7 ft 4 in long and his feet rest on a lion, while those of his lady rest on a dog.
+This effigy is notable for its detailed depiction of late medieval plate armour, interpreted in carved limestone quarried from Dundry rather than the alabaster typical of most effigies from the era.
+Despite damage and weathering, it remains one of the most faithful surviving representations of Italian export armour in England.
 The church also houses the final resting place of Sir Edward Baber (1530-1578) son of Sir John Baber.
 He was Sergeant at Law and husband to Lady Catherine Leigh-Baber, the daughter of Sir Thomas Leigh, Lord Mayor of London under Queen Elizabeth I.